zotonic/zotonic/doc/ref/actions/action_zmedia.rst

 .. include:: meta-zmedia.rst

+Used for triggering the insertion of a media item in the TinyMCE editor in the admin.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation